GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

             .build();
     ```

-If no authentication options are provided, Application Default Credentials will be automatically inferred from the environment in which the application is running.
+In the absence of explicit authentication options, Application Default Credentials will be automatically inferred from the environment in which the application is running, unless the connection is in plain-text, indicating the use of Cloud Spanner emulator.
 For more information, see
 the [Google Cloud Platform Authentication documentation](https://cloud.google.com/docs/authentication/production#automatically)
-The only exception is when the connection is in plain-text, indicating the use of Cloud Spanner emulator, in which case no credentials will be used.

 #### Using Google Cloud SDK